JeremiahBarrett/replacementsdemo/README.md

 Updatecustomers.php is called on post, and calls in a variable with the location of the flat-file db, and then writes to it.
 This processes only includes one new line, so it doesnt need the advanced logic shown in updatecount.php

+listcount.php & customerlist.php - These two files assign a variable the flat-file db location to be used later.
+They also start some introductory manipulation of the data, exploding it into an array.
+Each have some features that are not complete that would allow us to see a table of the data.
+That code is currently commented out.
+These files could also be used in a version 2, where the array is looped through to match the piece requested, and then update the current amount needed.
+This would eliminate multiple lines, though a solution for the request ID storage would be needed.

 The Flat File Databases
 The databases file databases for customers and peices are csrq.txt and npcount.txt respectively.
 They are both in csv format, so they can be opened and sorted.

+The Design
+This app calls in both a local css file, and bootstrap css from a CDN.
+The form uses bootstrap to ensure all elements are responsive.